Consumer information required by the Higher Education Act and other relevant regulation can be found below.

 Information provided to Drake University for financial aid purposes is confidential and is safeguarded in accordance with the Family Educational Rights and Privacy Act (FERPA), the Higher Education Act, the Graham-Leach-Bliley Act, and other relevant regulations related to the use, sharing, and protection of sensitive data.

 Students may appeal an offer of financial aid if they believe it is unfair, incorrect, or based on incomplete information (including a recent change in financial circumstances).
 Appeals can be made by submitting an Appeal for Special Circumstances and submitting relevant supporting documentation.
-Appeals about Student Financial Aid policies or procedures may be made in writing to the Associate Director of Student Financial Planning.
+Appeals about Student Financial Aid policies or procedures may be made in writing to the Associate Director of Financial Aid.

 In accordance with the Higher Education Act, Drake maintains a net price calculator to estimate the annual cost of education for a prospective undergraduate student.